Our Services

 Space Maintenance

-A space maintainer is a simple appliance placed to hold the space for a permanent tooth if the baby tooth was to exfoliate prematurely.
+A space maintainer is a simple appliance placed to hold the space for a permanent tooth if the baby tooth exfoliates prematurely.

 +

-Nitrous oxide and outpatient General Anesthesia are safe, effective sedative agents used to calm a child’s fear of the dental visit and enhance effective communication.
+Dentists use nitrous oxide and outpatient General Anesthesia as safe, effective sedative agents to calm a child's fear of the dental visit and enhance effective communication.

 +